nominetresearch/microbit-networking-book/unicast/unicast.md

 for broadcast and multicast.
 In this chapter, we consider unicast addresses. *IP address* is used for unicast on the Internet.

+!!! hint "Definition 3: _IP address_"
-*Definition 3* \[IP address\] A unique string that identifies computers that use the Internet Protocol  to communicate over a network.
+	A unique string that identifies computers that use the Internet Protocol  to communicate over a network.
 This string is made up of 4 decimal numbers, that range between 0 and 255.
 Each decimal is separated by dots.
 For example, 213.248.234.11 is an IP address.

 Your micro:bit also has an address (but it is a bit different).
 You already partly changed your micro:bit’s address, by changing the group